Akash-nath29/SyncX/README.md

 ### Prerequisites

 - Ensure you have Python and Flask installed on your machine.
-- Clone the SyncX repository.
+- Clone the SyncZ repository.

 ### Installation